HariSekhon/Environments/README.md

 #### Configure

-Edit the `<cloud>/<environment>/.envrc` files with the profile names and other settings for your environments:
+Edit the `<cloud>/<environment>/.envrc` files with the profile config names, regions, kubernetes cluster names and other settings for your environments:

 ```shell
 "$EDITOR" aws/dev/.envrc